phu-pmh/ThisAndThat/README.md

-PyWit and Messenger bot tutorial for CNY Codejam.
+Simple PyWit and Messenger bot tutorial for CNY Codejam.